-The data is based on all relevant full-pay employees as at 5th April 2022.
-It should be noted that, as data for staff who were on the Coronavirus Job Retention Scheme (furlough) prior to 5th April 2021 were excluded from the report in line with HMRC guidance, that year's gender pay gap information relates to only 81 staff not our full headcount.
-(Data from our 2021 report has been retained in brackets for comparison).
+The data is based on all relevant full-pay employees as at 5th April 2023.
+(Data from our 2022 report has been retained in brackets for comparison).

 The Act requires employers to publish six key metrics:

 - 1. The difference in the mean pay of full-pay men and women, expressed as a percentage - 2.
 The difference in the median pay of full-pay men and women, expressed as a percentage - 3.
 The difference in mean bonus pay of men and women, expressed as a percentage - 4.
 The difference in median bonus pay of men and women, expressed as a percentage - 5.
 The proportion of men and women who received bonus pay - 6.
 The proportion of full-pay men and women in each of the four quartile pay bands